A sound playground of your very own.

 I am a Microsoft employee, but this project was done purely on my own time with no Microsoft corporate resources.

 For a meta perspective, consider that Holofunk is a

 Oh, basically an infinite number of things.
 Some obvious features that should be added:

-- Ditching the microphone and Wiimote, and using Kinect gestures and the Kinect microphone array, for pure hands-free looping.
-(The latency issues here are serious, but it could be a fun mode for fooling around, even if it can't get as tight as the
+- Ditching the USB audio interface and using the Kinect mike array.
+The latency issues here are serious, but it could be a fun mode for fooling around, though latency is surprisingly critical even for beginning users....

 - Multiple skins because not everyone likes hippy dippy rainbows :-D